rust-lang/rust/src/doc/reference.md

           semantics are likely to change, so this macro usage must be opted into.

+* `associated_types` - Allows type aliases in traits.
+Experimental.

 * `concat_idents` - Allows use of the `concat_idents` macro, which is in many
                     ways insufficient for concatenating identifiers, and may be removed entirely for something more wholesome.

 * `default_type_params` - Allows use of default type parameters.
 The future of this feature is uncertain.

+* `equality_constraints` - Allows the use of `=` in where clauses.
+This
+  allows a user to demand that two type's normal forms are equal.

 * `intrinsics` - Allows use of the "rust-intrinsics" ABI.
 Compiler intrinsics are inherently unstable and no promise about them is made.